Coho salmon: Fisheries

 The total North Pacific harvest of coho salmon in 2010 exceeded 6.3 million fish, of which 4.5 million were taken in the United States and 1.7 million in Russia.
 This corresponds to some 21,000 tonnes in all.
-Coho salmon are the backbone of the Alaskan troll fishery; however, the majority are caught by the net fishery (gillnet and seine).
-Coho salmon average 3.5% by fish and 5.9% by weight of the annual Alaska salmon harvest.
-The total North Pacific yields of the pink salmon, chum salmon and sockeye salmon are some 10–20 fold larger by weight.
+Coho salmon are the backbone of the Alaskan troll fishery, though the majority are caught by the net fishery (gillnet and seine fishing).
+They average 3.5% by fish and 5.9% by weight of the annual Alaska salmon harvest.
+The North Pacific yields of pink salmon, chum salmon and sockeye salmon are about 15 times larger by weight.

 Game fish

 In North America, coho salmon is a game fish in fresh and salt water from July to December, especially with light fishing tackle.
 It is one of the most popular sport fish in the Pacific Northwest of the United States and Canada.
 Its popularity is due in part to the reckless abandon which it frequently displays chasing bait and lure while in salt water, and the large number of coastal streams it ascends during its spawning runs.
 Its habit of schooling in relatively shallow water, and often near beaches, makes it accessible to anglers on the banks, as well as in boats.

-It is also pursued by fly fisherman in salt water.
+It is also pursued by fly fishermen in salt water.